 3. Interpret numbers carefully and with caution before reaching conclusions

 Descriptive statistics seem straightforward, but it is always advisable to consider all the relevant data before reaching a conclusion.
 For example, the table above shows the Northern Region has the fewest cancer cases; however, this should be interpreted in view of the population for that region, which is the smallest of all five regions.
 The age-adjusted rates show the Northern Region does not have the lowest age-adjusted rate, but rather a rate higher than rates for the Southern and Western regions.
-Reviewing the confidence intervals, the Northern Region's rate is significantly higher than rates for the Southern and Western regions but significantly lower than rates for the Southeastern region.
+Reviewing the confidence intervals, the Northern Region's rate is significantly higher than rates for the Southern and Western regions.
 This means that although the Northern Region had the lowest number of reported cancers during 2004-2008, this region had the third highest age-adjusted rate of cancer incidence.

 Purpose of age-adjusted rates.
 Cancer occurs more frequently with increasing age, so a population with a larger proportion of elderly will have more cancers than a younger population of the same size, assuming all other contributing factors are the same.
 To make meaningful comparisons, the age distributions of the populations are weighted to one standard population, in this case the 2000 United States population.
 This direct age-adjustment method removes the bias due to age differences between populations.
 By convention, cancer registries in the U.S. currently adjust incidence and mortality rates to the 2000 U.S. population.
 It should be remembered that the age-adjusted rate is a hypothetical number: it is the rate that would occur if the population of interest had the same age distribution as the U.S. standard population.